thomaspeklak/rauschen/README.md

                     # be sure to have libgeoip installed otherwise you
                     # get an error while installing node-geoip

-node reciever       # start the reciever node processor      # start the processor
+node receiver       # start the receiver node processor      # start the processor
 ```